pascalpepe/bootstrap-webpack-template/README.rst

 * `npm run css-lint` - Check code style of all SCSS files.
 * `npm run css-minify` - Minify CSS files of all themes.
 * `npm run css-minify-main` - Minify CSS files of the main theme.
+* `npm run css-prefix` - Run PostCSS for all CSS files.

 License
 =======